 On the Sunday and Monday before Christmas last month (22nd and 23rd of December), Kennedy returned home to play two sold out nights in Ireland’s biggest indoor venue, the 3 Arena.
 It was clear that this was a big deal for Kennedy, and he definitely delivered.

 This was the third time that I’ve had the pleasure of seeing Dermot Kennedy perform live, and one of the most interesting things about his shows is the audiences that attend.
-As acts get bigger and bigger very often they can attract people who aren’t big fans of the audience and just want a night out to tell people about at work the next day, but this isn’t the case for Kennedy.
+As acts get bigger and bigger very often they can attract people who aren’t big fans of the artist and just want a night out to tell people about at work the next day, but this isn’t the case for Kennedy.
 Every song is always fully respected and every line is sang back with a gusto that makes you feel as though you are part of something bigger, and this was the case here again.

 This was just a ludicrously good night of music.
 Dermot Kennedy has this amazing ability to make you feel every possible emotion across a show, it’s such a rare sensation to go from being in floods of tears during songs like An Evening I Will Not Forget and For Island Fires and Family (this fucking song KILLS me), and then going to dancing around and feeling hopeful and inspired during Redemption.
 There is also something about how Dermot Kennedy delivers his lyrics that leaves you in absolutely no doubt that he means every word that he is singing.